 9. Use proper salutations

 A salutation is a fancy word for your email greeting.
 Your greeting can be formal or informal depending on the email’s context.
-For example, an email to a new client should generally be more formal than one sent to a close work colleague asking about their weekend.
+An email to a new client will be inherently more formal than one sent to a close work colleague asking about their weekend.

 Regardless, your greeting sets the tone for your email, so choose it wisely.
 Barbara Patcher, the author of The Essentials of Business Etiquette, recommends avoiding any informal expressions like “Hey” or “Hi folks.”
 Instead, use “Hi” or “Hello.”

 In general, you can start a formal business email with any of these greetings:

 Dear (insert name)

 Hello (insert name)